yaswanthteja/Python_Resources/OOP.md

 Ans: A class method is a method that operates on static and class variables.
 The @classmethod decorator must be used to create a method that is a member of a class.
 Cls, which refers to the class itself, is the input argument for the class method.

 ### 21. What do Python's static methods mean?
-Ans: When processing that relates to a class but does not need the class or any of its instances is needed, the static method is utilised.
+Ans: When processing that relates to a class but does not need the class or any of its instances is needed, the static method is utilized.

 ### 22. What does Python's Nested Class mean?
 Ans: A class is referred to be an inner class or nested class if it is declared inside another class.
 The code may become more object-oriented by using inner classes.
 Although it is possible to specify more than one inner class in a class, doing so is not advised.